The Unjournal · Pivotal Questions Initiative

 What sparked this workshop

-Through The Unjournal's Pivotal Questions evaluator process, we're commissioning expert assessments of key TEAs, including the optimistic Pasitka et al. paper and comparative analyses like the Goodwin 2024 scoping review.
-This workshop brings together TEA authors, evaluators, and funders to synthesize what the evidence tells us and what it means for funding decisions.
+Through The Unjournal's Pivotal Questions evaluator process, we're commissioning expert assessments of key TEAs, including Pasitka et al. and comparative analyses like the Goodwin 2024 scoping review.
+The workshop brought together TEA authors, evaluators, and funders to synthesize what the evidence tells us and what it means for funding decisions.

-This workshop brings together TEA researchers, evaluators, and stakeholders to dig into the specific technical and economic disagreements driving the cost debate.
-We're organizing the discussion around key cruxes such as:
+The workshop brought together TEA researchers, evaluators, and stakeholders to work through the specific technical and economic disagreements driving the cost debate.
+The discussion was organized around key cruxes:

 1. Where do the TEAs actually disagree — and why?

 Pasitka et al.Pasitka et al. (2024), "Empirical economic analysis shows cost-effective continuous manufacturing of cultivated chicken using animal-free medium," Nature Food.
-Claims ~$6.20/lb via continuous perfusion with animal-free medium.
+Claims ~$13.7/kg via continuous perfusion with animal-free medium.
 Note: Believer Meats (the authors' company) shut down in Dec 2025.
-The paper uses spontaneously immortalised cell lines; gene-edited alternatives could substantially alter these projections. projects ~$6/lb; HumbirdHumbird (2021), "Scale-up economics for cultured meat," Biotechnology and Bioengineering.
+The paper uses spontaneously immortalised cell lines; gene-edited alternatives could substantially alter these projections. projects ~$13/kg; HumbirdHumbird (2021), "Scale-up economics for cultured meat," Biotechnology and Bioengineering.
 Commissioned by Open Philanthropy.
-Concludes CM faces "extreme, intractable technical challenges at food scale." projects $17–23/lb.
+Concludes CM faces "extreme, intractable technical challenges at food scale." projects $38–51/kg.
 This large gap isn't random — it traces to specific assumptions about media costs, bioreactor design, and scale-up pathways.
 Which assumptions matter most?
+See component-by-component TEA comparison →

-2. Media costs: How cheap can they get?
+2. Media costs and growth factor technology: How cheap can they get?

 Media is the largest variable cost.
 GFI's recent amino acid supply chain analysisGFI (Dec 2025), "Amino acid cost and supply chain analysis for cultivated meat."
 Based on real quotes from amino acid suppliers and CM manufacturers.
 Reports that Humbird's amino acid prices may have been overestimated by 2–10x. suggests Humbird may have overestimated amino acid prices by 2–10x.
-Will plant hydrolysates replace expensive purified growth factors (CM_12)?
+Will plant or yeast hydrolysates replace expensive purified amino acids in the base media (CM_12)?
 What are realistic media costs per kg of output by 2036 (CM_14)?
+How TEAs treat media costs →

 3. Bioreactors & scale-up: What's the real cost of capacity?